 From birth, babies follow their internal hunger and fullness cues.
 They eat when they're hungry and then stop eating when they're full.
 Experts agree that newborns should be fed on demand.
-This means that you bottle- or breastfeed your infant whenever he or she shows signs of hunger, rather than setting a strict schedule.
+This means that you bottle- or breastfeed your infant whenever they show signs of hunger, rather than setting a strict schedule.

-How often your baby needs to eat will depend on your baby's age and how hungry he or she is at that moment.
+How often your baby needs to eat will depend on your baby's age and how hungry they are at that moment.
 Here are some things to expect or try as your newborn grows.

 At about 3 weeks, you can try to delay feeding for a short time by cuddling or talking with your newborn.
-Your newborn's nervous system is mature enough that he or she can wait longer between feedings and interact with you more at this age.
+Your newborn's nervous system is mature enough that they can wait longer between feedings and interact with you more at this age.
 But take cues from your baby.
-Don't force your baby to interact when he or she is not engaging with you or seems very hungry.
+Don't force your baby to interact when they are not engaging with you or seem very hungry.

-You might be able to limit nighttime feedings if you avoid socializing with your baby and lingering after he or she has finished eating.
-Your baby will feed and go back to sleep easier if he or she is calm.
+You might be able to limit nighttime feedings if you avoid socializing with your baby and lingering after they have finished eating.
+Your baby will feed and go back to sleep easier if they are calm.

 If you want to give your baby more attention during nighttime feedings, plan for a time you can rest the following day to avoid fatigue.